cloudmesh/cm_metric/deprecated/doc-old/source/about.rst

 Inca
       Inca does monitoring at specific time intervals.
-The information about clouds on FG is available at https://portal.futuregrid.org/monitoring/cloud
+The information about clouds on CM is available at https://portal.futuregrid.org/monitoring/cloud

 Nimbus
     Nimbus provides their own metric framework.
-For FG you can see it at http://inca.futuregrid.org/nimbus-stats/.
+For CM you can see it at http://inca.futuregrid.org/nimbus-stats/.
     This front page is not very pretty, but lists in its pu data the following metrics for each machine: